Left and right: two horses in one skin

+So, there must be another explanation for why the two sides seem to respond differently.
 Recent research indicates that the left is usually the “rapid reaction” side, and the side the horse prefers to have anything it is unsure about or anything to which it wishes to react quickly.
-It is also the side on which most horses learn more quickly.
+It is also the side that is prefered for social interaction between horses, and it’s the side on which most horses learn more quickly.
+All of these factors are almost certainly connected, and researchers are still working on exactly how.
+(See the research section for more on this topic).

 As the left is usually the horse’s preferred side, we generally recommend starting each exercise on the left, then moving on to the right, but if you find your horse seems more comfortable with you on the right (and there is a small percentage in which the left preference is reversed), it’s fine to start there.
 If the horse finds the right difficult, stay a little longer on the left, then try again.
 Don’t force the horse to accept you on the right, but persist gently until it does.